 While these boots definitely offer more durability and traction than your running or walking sneakers, they lack the support needed to keep you stable on under a heavy pack, so be mindful of your cargo.
 Day hikers typically don’t require much breaking in before they’re ready to go.

 Backpacking boots are another option.
-These boots will happily help you bear the brunt of a heavier load on more challenging turf, with a high, above-ankle cut for optimal support.
-Some styles are waterproof, while some are purposefully porous to allow for better air flow during hikes in hotter climes.
+These boots will happily help you withstand the worst of a heavier load on more challenging turf, with a high, above ankle cut for optimal support.
+Some styles are waterproof, while some are purposefully porous to allow for better airflow during hikes in hotter climes.

 Some varieties allow for the addition of crampons (lightweight steel or aluminum traction clamps that improve grip on snow, ice, or steep inclines).
-Most off-trail boots are waterproof thanks to minimal seams and all-leather uppers.
+Most off trail boots are waterproof thanks to minimal seams and all leather uppers.

-Their above-ankle support and rigid build make them a poor choice for regular trail trekking, but the perfect pair for short-stride hiking on steep slopes.
+Their above ankle support and rigid build make them a poor choice for regular trail trekking, but the perfect pair for short stride hiking on steep slopes.
 Expect to spend a good amount of time breaking in these boots before attacking any mountains.

 The uppers – the part of the shoe that covers the foot – are obviously a critical component when it comes to hiking boots and their prime directive of keeping you upright with your extremities intact.

-Here are a few typical examples of typical hiking boot uppers and how each affects the performance of the boot.
+Here are a few typical examples of typical hiking boot uppers and how each of them affects the performance of the boot.
 The first one is full grain leather.
 There is nothing that beats full grain leather when it comes to water resistance and durability, although it does require generous break in time.

-Midsoles are that all-important ingredient in boot construction that cushions your foot and protects it from shock.
+Midsoles are that all important ingredient in boot construction that cushions your foot and protects it from shock.
 There are two common midsole materials.
 The first one, Ethylene vinyl acetate (EVA), is very soft and very affordable.
 EVA comes in a variety of densities to provide more support where necessary.

-- Lug pattern: A boot’s traction comes down to the lugs, or bumps, on the outsole.
+A boot’s traction comes down to the lugs, or bumps, on the outsole.
 Deeper, fatter lugs will provide good grip on heavy duty boots, and widely spaced lugs made it easier for mud to dislodge from the bottom of the boot as you travel.

 One other important factor when it comes to the outsoles is the heel brake.
 Hiking boots have an easily identifiable heel area, separate from the arch and front of the boot.
 A sturdy heel brake protects against sliding on steep surfaces.

 A hiking boot should fit snug—but not tight—to your foot, while still allowing your toes to wiggle freely.
 Always try on boots at the end of the day when your feet are at their fattest (no offense; everyone’s feet swell over the course of the day, and yours most certainly will after a day of hiking), and be sure to wear the socks you’d normally wear on the trail.